woodard/libabigail/doc/manuals/abidiff.rst

     debug information, the change information displayed is either added or removed symbols.

+  * ``--no-default-suppression``

+    Do not load the :ref:`default suppression specification files
+    <abidiff_default_supprs_label>`.

   * ``--suppressions | --suppr`` <*path-to-suppressions*>

     Use a :ref:`suppression specification <suppr_spec_label>` file
     located at *path-to-suppressions*.
-Note that this option can appear multiple times on the command line; all the suppression specification files are then taken into account.
+Note that this option can appear multiple times on the command line.
+In that case, all of the provided suppression specification files are taken into account.

+    Please note that, by default, if this option is not provided, then the :ref:`default suppression specification files
+    <abidiff_default_supprs_label>` are loaded .

   * ``--drop`` <*regex*>